lucj/katacoda-scenarios/k0s/single-node/step2.md

 `sudo k0s kubectl get node`{{execute}}

-Note: it takes a few tens of seconds for the cluster to be up and running, for a few tens of seconds you might get the following output:
+Note: it takes a few tens of seconds for the cluster to be up and running, while it is initializing you might get the following output

 ```
 No resources found